 Summer Rules

-Fraternity and sorority presidents are to furnish names of the summer house managers to the Assistant Director of Fraternity and Sorority Life, Memorial Union.
-Chapter leadership is required to inform summer residents of university and fraternity/sorority life policies.
+Fraternity and sorority presidents are to furnish names of the summer house managers to the Assistant Director of Fraternity and Sorority Life, Student Activities Office.
+Chapter leadership is required to inform summer residents of University and fraternity/sorority life policies.

 Alcohol and Other Drugs